uniport/uniport-gateway/server/src/test/resources/configs/router-rules/README.md

-Portal-Gateway `whoami`
+Uniport-Gateway `whoami`
 ===

-This folder contains a simple, minimal Portal-Gateway example configuration with two services: `whoami` and `whoami2`.
+This folder contains a simple, minimal Uniport-Gateway example configuration with two services: `whoami` and `whoami2`.